lsbFlying/resy/README-EN.md

 ```

 ### overview
-Resy requires react version V >= 16.8; Resy has five APIs, which are:
+resy requires react version V >= 16.8; resy has five APIs, which are:
 - resy：Storage container for generating a global status data
 - resyUpdate：Used to update or batch update status data
 - resySyncState：The method of obtaining the latest data synchronously after asynchronously updating data